-Individuals and businesses aren't the only ones who can benefit from smart charging.
-In fact, smart charging stations are amongst the most effective electricity-related solutions to climate change.
+Individuals and businesses aren’t the only ones who can benefit from smart charging.
+Smart charging stations are amongst the most effective electricity-related solutions to climate change.

 By charging your EV battery using smart technology, you’ll be contributing to building a greener future in a real, tangible way.

 Because the main purpose of smart charging is to optimize energy usage, far less fossil fuel is wasted per charging session.
 For example, charging during off-peak hours puts less strain on fossil fuel plants to supply grids.

 So, if (like many EV owners) you’ve chosen to go electric to save the planet, it makes sense to switch over to smart charging, too!